Eating

 Christmas Dinner at Sea aboard the H.M.T Queen Elizabeth

-On December 25, 1945 the Canadian Army Overseas enjoyed a Christmas Dinner aboard the H.M.T.
-Queen Elizabeth.
-This was the first Christmas following the end of the Second World War, earlier that same year.
+On 25 December 1945 units of the Canadian Army Overseas enjoyed a Christmas Dinner aboard HMT Queen Elizabeth, the first Christmas following the end of the Second World War.
 The menu, featuring roast turkey, plum pudding, and Christmas cake among other delicious meal options, highlights the celebratory spirit among military service personnel.

 Reunion Dinner 1st Survey Regiment